emagiz/emdocs/referenceguide/xmpp-outbound-channel-adapter.md

+---
+id: xmpp-outbound-channel-adapter
+title: XMPP outbound channel adapter
-# XMPP outbound channel adapter
+sidebar_label: XMPP outbound channel adapter
+---
 #### Outbound Channel Adapter that sends chat messages over XMPP.
 <a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/xmpp.html#xmpp-message-outbound-channel-adapter" target="_blank">Documentation</a>

+#### Channel
+Channel to consume messages from.

+<i>Required</i>

 Advice can be added to change the behaviour of this endpoint, for example to add retry logic in case of failures.
 The following types of advice are available: